-Each project involves a sequence of four phases.
-Each phase has its own driving question to help guide students towards solving the larger challenge.
-The specific tasks, methods, and deliverables within each phase are tailored for the particular problem, context, and technology.
+Each CxD project involves a sequence of three phases, each having its own driving question to help guide students towards solving the larger challenge.
+The the listed tasks can be applied generally across different problem domains or technologies, but the techniques and deliverables will be tailored for the particular problem, context, and technology.
 Each phase culminates in a presentation of each team's results for that phase.

 Begin to frame the goals of your design by learning about your users and other stakeholders, the available technology, and the current practices to reach similar goals.
 Practice using the technology, in order to better understand its possibilities and constraints for design purposes.
 Consider various problems to solve.
 Evaluate and refine your ideas for a problem to solve through internal review and stakeholder feedback, in order to select a specific concept to target.
 Define the specific stakeholders, technology, and goals for a potential solution to your targeted problem.

-Driving Question: How will you design and build your solution?
+Driving Question: What specific solution will you provide and how will you design and build it?

-Generate multiple low-fidelity prototypes for a solution.
+Generate multiple prototypes for a solution.
 Evaluate and refine your prototypes through internal review and stakeholder feedback, in order to select a specific design to build.
-Define the specific design components of the solution, in order to develop a functional version.
-Create a plan to develop a functional high-fidelity prototype of your solution, based on the available time and resources.
-Code your solution in iterative stages.
-Create any content, assets, or other components needed.
+Define the specific features of the solution, in order to develop a pilot version based on the available time and resources.
+Build or code your solution in iterative stages.
 Internally test your solution to verify its quality and identify any issues.
 Continually track your progress to finish on time.

 Plan for Launch & Promotion